 Honors Bachelor of Arts

-- Take a capstone course in their senior year.
+- Complete a capstone thesis in their senior year.

 - HAB Goals and Learning Objectives